Tencent/Hippy/docs/en-us/guide/integration.md

 # Getting Started

-Hippy uses `monorepo` for code management to unify the versions of the front-end and native.
+Hippy uses `monorepo` for code management to unify the versions of multiple repository SDK.
 The front-end can directly introduce the corresponding NPM package, and the native can access it through publishing branch source code or through the corresponding package management repository.

 Hippy already provides a complete [front-end and native paradigm](//github.com/Tencent/Hippy/tree/master/examples) to start App development directly based on our existing paradigm.
 For a quick experience of Hippy, follow [the README steps](https://github.com/Tencent/Hippy/blob/master/README.zh_CN.md#-%E5%BC%80%E5%A7%8B) to run DEMO.
 If you want to integrate Hippy into an existing App, continue to read the following `Native access` chapter.

-# Native access
+# Native Integration

 If you want to access Hippy to an existing native project, refer to the [Android integration](android/integration.md) and [iOS integration](ios/integration.md) tutorials.

-# Front-end access
+# Front-end Integration

 Hippy supports both React and Vue UI frameworks, which are implemented through the [@hippy/react](//www.npmjs.com/package/@hippy/react) and [@hippy/vue](//www.npmjs.com/package/@hippy/vue) packages.